Graylog2/documentation/pages/queries.rst

-**Note that leading wildcards are disabled to avoid excessive memory consumption!** You can enable them in your ``graylog-server.conf``: ``allow_leading_wildcard_searches = true``
+**Note that leading wildcards are disabled to avoid excessive memory consumption!** You can enable them in your ``graylog-server.conf``: ``allow_leading_wildcard_searches = true`` **Note that 'message', 'full_message', and 'source' are the only fields that can be searched via wildcard by default.

 **Fuzziness:** You can search for similar but not equal terms::